Questions to Ask: Lift Certification

 When you purchase a certified lift, you can rely not only on its structural integrity but also on the lift manufacturer’s many years of design expertise and the NRTL’s inspection experience.
 A manufacturer that makes certified lifts is required to have a quality system in place to ensure each model is made the same way time after time.

 The manufacturer cannot simply pay the NRTL to apply a certification mark.
 Manufacturers must earn the label by proving the lift’s designers and welders are qualified, the manufacturing process is consistent, and by allowing NRTL inspectors to perform factory audits at least twice a year to ensure program procedures are being followed.
 All lifts certified to ANSI/ALI ALCTV are required to have ultimate material strengths at least equal to three times — and for some components, five times — the stress they will be subjected to under normal rated use.
-Don’t misunderstand this last point: it is never safe to load any vehicle lift beyond the manufacturer’s rated capacity.
+Don’t misunderstand this last point: it is never safe to load any vehicle lift or vehicle storage lift beyond the manufacturer’s rated capacity.

 A certified lift is the culmination of hundreds of hours spent designing a structure and testing it for normal and abnormal use to ensure its suitability for lifting and holding a vehicle safely.
 Don’t sell yourself short by skimping on a lift that is not certified.